pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We will leave the rest of the settings unchanged and click the :btn:Save: button.
 This takes us to a detailed overview of the status of the "Standard ticket" quota.

-Since this quota now includes both the standard and discount tickets, we do not need the "Reduced ticket" quota anymore.
+Since this quota now includes both the standard and discount admission tickets, we do not need the "Reduced ticket" quota anymore.
 We will navigate back to the quotas page and click the :btn-icon:fa3-trash:: delete button next to the "Reduced ticket" quota.

 We need to assign our speaker ticket to a quota, too.